oracle-samples/beaver/README.md

 * Record every statement in a lightweight results file (table, SQL, status, and any error), and include a retry step that re-executes only the failures after you’ve fixed the underlying issue.

-## Contributing

-This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

 ## Security